Handbook

 4. If you need facility space, make sure you reserve the space that will meet the needs of the activity prior to planning the event.
 You do not want to conflict with another campus activity or try to fit too many people into a small facility.

 5. Publicize the event.
-You can contact radio, TV, newspapers with Press releases, or advertise on your own.
-Social media outlets have proven to be very effective.
-Make sure all publicity is approved by the Club Sport Director ahead of time.
+Social media is a great way to get the word out.
+You may also contact radio, TV, newspapers with Press releases, or advertise on your own.
+Make sure all publicity is approved by the Club Sports Director ahead of time.

 6. Evaluate the fundraising event from the time you begin planning to the end of the project.
 Keeping these notes on hand will make it easier to plan activities in the future.

-Note: Fundraising cannot include sponsorship from tobacco companies.
+Note: Fundraising cannot include sponsorship from tobacco, or adult entertainment businesses.
 If you are planning to get sponsorship from an alcohol company, you must speak to the Club Sports Director.
 The University has an alcohol policy by which all student organizations must abide.

 Fundraising ideas: